getzola/zola/docs/content/documentation/templates/overview.md

 weight = 10
 +++

-Gutenberg uses the [Tera](tera.netlify.com) template engine.
+Gutenberg uses the [Tera](tera.netlify.com) template engine and is very similar to Jinja2, Liquid or Twig.

-This documentation will only touch how templates work in Gutenberg, please read the [Tera template documentation](https://tera.netlify.com/docs/templates/) if you want to know how write them.
-If you are familiar with Jinja2, Liquid or Twig, this should be a breeze.
+As this documentation will only talk about how templates work in Gutenberg, please read the [Tera template documentation](https://tera.netlify.com/docs/templates/) if you want to learn more about it first.

 All templates live in the `templates` directory and built-in or themes templates can be overriden by creating a template with same name in the correct path.
 For example, you can override the RSS template by creating a `templates/rss.xml` file.

-If you are not sure what is available in a template, you can just stick `{{ __tera_context }}` in it to print the whole context.
+If you are not sure what variables are available in a template, you can just stick `{{ __tera_context }}` in it to print the whole context.

-A few variables are available on all templates except for RSS/Sitemap:
+A few variables are available on all templates minus RSS and sitemap:

 - `config`: the [configuration](./documentation/getting-started/configuration.md) without any modifications
-- `current_path`: the path (full URL without the `base_url`) of the current page
+- `current_path`: the path (full URL without the `base_url`) of the current page, never starting with a `/`
 - `current_url`: the full URL for that page

 ## Built-in filters